shutong021/JRZ2025/README_Decomposition.md

 tmp[ , weight_asset := weightN_asset / sum(weightN_asset), by=.(iso3_o, year)]

 ```

-**Explanation:**

-Within: Determines which specific country to invest in within the same asset class.

-Across: Determines how to allocate capital among the three major categories: short-term debt, long-term debt, and equity.

 These two nested layers jointly dictate the final aggregate holdings demand.